misterunix/neoevo-dead/README.md

 Below is a bunch of notes on things I run into.
 Expect things to come and go from here.

+## Redo?
+Neuron management getting to be a pain.
+Need something better.

 ### timming

 3000 Neos with 16 neurons and 3 layers.